LebCit/blog-doc/views/pages/documentation.md

 git clone https://github.com/LebCit/blog-doc.git
 ```

-Whatever method you use to get Bloc-Doc, the process after having it is to open the folder where Blog-Doc lives with your IDE and type in the terminal:
+Whatever method you use to get Blog-Doc, the process after having it is to open the folder where Blog-Doc lives with your IDE and type in the terminal:

 ```bash
 npm install